Data Centers in Dresden

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality The market includes 5 data centers operated by 4 distinct providers, as of September 2025.
-While the total number is modest, these facilities provide access to Germany's principal fiber networks, ensuring reliable domestic and regional connectivity.
+Carrier Density & Carrier Neutrality: Dresden's 5 data centers are served by 4 providers, as of September 2025.
+The market is carrier-neutral, offering access to key national and regional networks.

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Dresden's data centers, enabling access to 0 cloud regions locally, as of September 2025.
-High-performance, low-latency access to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, is achieved through private network connections to the primary German hubs in Frankfurt and Berlin.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Dresden, as of September 2025.
+Businesses requiring dedicated, low-latency connections to major cloud providers must connect via network extensions to primary hubs like Frankfurt or Berlin.

-Bare Metal Bare metal server options are available, providing dedicated compute for performance-sensitive workloads.
-Providers like IONOS offer solutions suitable for the German market.
+Bare Metal: Bare metal server options are available in the region, providing dedicated compute resources for performance-sensitive applications.
+Providers like IONOS and OVHcloud offer solutions that can serve Dresden and the surrounding area.

 Power Analysis